 You can choose to abandon incomplete transactions after a specified amount of time.
 In the two-phase commit process for distributed transactions, the transaction manager coordinates all resource managers involved in a transaction.
 After all resource managers vote to commit or rollback, the transaction manager notifies the resource managers to act-to either commit or rollback changes.
 During this second phase of the two-phase commit process, the transaction manager continues to try to complete the transaction until all resource managers indicate that the transaction is completed.
 Using the AbandonTimeoutSeconds attribute, set the maximum time, in seconds, that a transaction manager persists in attempting to complete a transaction during the second phase of the commit protocol.
 The default value is 86400 seconds, or 24 hours.
-After the abandon transaction timer expires, no further attempt is made to resolve the transaction with any resources that are unavailable or unable to acknowledge the transaction outcome.
+After the abandon transaction timer expires, no further attempt is made to resolve the transaction outcome.
 If the transaction is in a prepared state before being abandoned, the transaction manager rolls back the transaction to release any locks held on behalf of the abandoned transaction and writes an heuristic error to the server log.